-Paid out in shares of Brink's Common Stock at the end of a three-year performance period, based on achievement of a pre-established three-year total non-GAAP operating profit performance goal, and subject to a three-year vesting requirement.
-Represents 21% of the total LTI award for the Chief Executive Officer and 25% of the total LTI award for the other named executive officers.
+Paid out in shares of Brink's Common Stock at the end of a three-year performance period, based on achievement of a pre-established three-year total non-GAAP EBITDA performance goal, and subject to a three-year vesting requirement.
+Represents 25% of the total LTI award for the named executive officers other than the Chief Executive Officer.